-Open-End Funds: Teton provides advisory services to the TETON Westwood family of funds, consisting of seven open-end funds, four of which are managed on a day-to-day basis by Teton, and three of which are sub-advised by Westwood Management Corp.
-AUM in open-end Funds were approximately \$1.2 billion at December 31, 2015, 25.0% below the \$1.6 billion of AUM at December 31, 2014.
+Open-End Funds: Teton provides advisory services to the TETON Westwood Family of funds, consisting of seven open-end funds, four of which are managed on a day-to-day basis by Teton, and three of which are sub-advised by Westwood Management Corp.
+AUM in open-end Funds were approximately \$1.3 billion at December 31, 2016, 8.3% above the \$1.2 billion of AUM at December 31, 2015.